dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 type PendingRequest struct {
     request &Request
-    to String                   # Alias at time of invocation id RequestId
+    to String                   # Alias at time of invocation id optional RequestId       # Not known at time of creation }
-}
 type Pending struct {
-    pendingRequest RequestId    # The request that triggered pending mode requests [PendingRequest]
+    rxPendingRequest RequestId    # The request that triggered pending mode requests [PendingRequest]
     replies [&Reply]
 }